 Prep the ice cream.
 Freeze a couple plates to place the ice cream after you cut it.
 Cut away the sides of the container from ice cream, then slice the block of ice cream into your desired thickness.
 Using a 3″ cutter, which should be just smaller than your baked cookie diameter (about 3 1/2″), cut the baked cookies and the ice cream into rounds (use a fancy fluted cutter now if you’d like.)
 Place ice cream on frozen plates and return to freezer.
 When ready for assembly, sandwich the cookies and ice cream.

 That’s it.
 Prep some ahead of time and keep in the freezer.
 Or sandwich and pass out in the instant.
 Unforgettable.

-One of the beautiful things in the world is how we all vary.
+One of the beautiful things in the world is ready to share.
 We’d love to hear everyone’s favorite ice cream sandwich combinations.
-What’s your Bonnie and Clyde?

 – Todd and Diane

 Here’s more of our Dessert Recipes for you to Enjoy